magnet-tn/dwa15-fall2016-notes/03_Laravel/04_New_Laravel_Application.md

 ```
 $ sudo chown -R $USER $HOME/.composer
 ```

+Run this command exactly as is, you do not need to edit it, as `$USER` and `$HOME` are dynamic variables that will fill in with your computer's username and home directory.

 This command will recursively (`-R`) set you (`$USER`) as the owner of the `.composer` directory.
 That way when you run commands as Composer, it will have the appropriate permissions needed to write files to its cache directory.